Skip Navigation

 What type of research is being done and who are the professors involved?

-Research is ongoing in Analytical, Physical, Biochemistry, Organic, and Inorganic Chemistry.
-Please see our website at http://chem.unl.edu/faculty/ for specific information about individual professor's research work.
+Research is ongoing in Analytical, Physical, Biochemistry, Organic, Chemical Education and Inorganic Chemistry.
+Click here for specific information about individual professor's research work.

 [Back to top]